Mike Bailey's Blender Page

 We won't be taking time at the start of class to get your Blender up and running - we will dive right into using it.
 If you try this ahead of time and can't get it to install or run, email me at: mjb@cs.oregonstate.edu

-If you don't have one already, I strongly recommend that you get a 3-button mouse for use with Blender at home.
-(The middle button being both a push-button and a scroll wheel.)
-Blender makes liberal use of all 3/4 buttons.
-You can get by without one, but your life will be considerably easier with one.
+If you don't have one already, I strongly, strongly, strongly recommend that you get a 3-button mouse for use with Blender at home.
+(The middle button is both a push-button and a scroll wheel.)
+Blender makes liberal use of all 3 buttons and the scroll wheel.
+You can get by with a 2-button mouse, but your life will be considerably easier and more productive with a 3-button mouse.

 Our Blender Notes

-We will be following the notes below.
+We will be following the notes below for both the CGEL and the Zoom versions of the camp.
 Go ahead and take a peek if you want a head start.

-There are some files below that might be handy for you to pre-load on your own system.
+Also, there are some .blend and .obj files below that might be handy for you to pre-load on your own system.

 Blender is a lot of things.
 We won't have time to cover them all.
 If there are parts of Blender that you are especially interested in learning, let me know at: mjb@cs.oregonstate.edu so that I can attempt to cover them.